Updated February 13, 2023

 The Driftwood Players perform at the Wade James Theater on upper Main Street.

 Not to be forgotten is the historic Edmonds Theater, a 1923 structure built with 250 seats.
-They continue to run film, old and new, and host many free showings, including the Diversity Film Series and holiday movies and cartoons.
-Come on the weekends (Fri.-Sun., 1 p.m.-6 p.m.) to score popcorn to-go for a screaming deal: regular, caramel, chocolate, and a mix.
+They continue to run films—old and new—and host many free showings, including the Diversity Film Series and holiday movies and cartoons.
+Be sure to check out Throwback Thursday shows on the third Thursday of the month, the same night as ArtWalk Edmonds.